leopedroso45/SeveroBOT/README.md

 # SeveroBOT
-A discord bot written in NodeJs.
+A discord bot written in NodeJs + Discord API.